 Deleuze: The notion of collective assemblage is difficult because it cannot contribute much to our understanding of Spinoza, especially since Spinoza uses his own term that mostly replaces that one.
 When he says, "common notion", once again, that means something quite precise.
 I even think that, in the end, it's impossible for him, as he sees it, that I, me, a living individual, would form - I tried expressing this earlier, understand - I cannot form - it's a notion that is hardly intellectual, common notion, but it's so vital - I cannot form a common notion, that is, the idea of something common between my body and an exterior body without, once again, a third body coming into existence, into which the exterior body and my own are only parts.
-If I form the common notion of my body and the body of the sea, of the wave, returning to my example: through learning to swim, I form the common notion of my body and the wave.
-At that point, I am forming a third body in which the wave and I are parts.
+If I form the common notion of my body and the body of the sea, of the wave, returning to my example: through learning to swim, I form the common notion of my body and I are parts.